drug-design/course/docs/chapters/adme-case-studies.md

 #### Astemizole, Cisapride, Grepafloxacin and Terfenadine (1/2)

-Astemizole, Cisapride, Grepafloxacin and Terfenadine are drugs that represent a pharmacologically diverse group.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/astemizole-cisapride-grepafloxacin-terfenadine-12-92d41259'><i class='fa fa-play' aria-hidden='true'></i></button>Astemizole, Cisapride, Grepafloxacin and Terfenadine are drugs that represent a pharmacologically diverse group.
 The primary pharmacology of Astermizole and Terfenadine are non-sedating H1 anti-histamines used to treat various allergic conditions.
 Cisapride is a gastro-intestinal pro-kinetic motility agent acting by activating 5-HT4 receptors, whilst Grepafloxacin is a fluoroquinolone antibiotic.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_astemizole1.png){: loading=lazy }